 Is this your only blog?

-No - I also run 'Renard et Rose' with my good friend and photography co-conspirator Florence Fox.
+No - I also sporadically update 'Renard et Rose' with my good friend and photography co-conspirator Florence Fox.
 Renard et Rose is a platform for showcasing our collaborative shoots and projects.
 Take a look for fabulous feather eyelashes and images of us leaping through the early morning waves.

 Who takes your photos?